Cassation in G major, K. 63

-The Cassation in G major, K. 63 is a cassation for orchestra by Wolfgang Amadeus Mozart, composed around 1769 for the celebration of finalists from the University of Salzburg (hence the common title "Finalmusik").
+The Cassation in G major, K. 63 is a cassation for orchestra by composed in around 1769 by the then thirteen-year-old Wolfgang Amadeus Mozart, for the celebration of finalists from the University of Salzburg (hence the common title "Finalmusik").
 The work is one of three smaller-scale compositions, all written in 1769 (the others being K. 99/63a and 100/62a).

+A typical performance would last roughly 23 minutes.

 History

-The first three of the nine large-scale orchestral serenades that Mozart composed for Salzburg between 1769 and 1779 all date from the former year, when he was 13, and none of them bears a title in his own hand.
+The first three of the nine large-scale orchestral serenades that Mozart composed for Salzburg between 1769 and 1779 all date from the former year, when he was thirteen, and none of them bears a title in his own hand.
 He did, however, in a letter he wrote to Nannerl from Bologna on 4 August 1770, refer to all three (giving the incipits of their introductory marches) as Cassationen—a term whose original meaning in a musical context has never been conclusively explained, although various suggestions have been put forward, most plausibly perhaps as outdoor music (from the contemporary Austrian expression gassatim gehen, i.e. 'to perform in the streets').

 Their exact chronology has not been established, but it is known that Finalmusiken by Mozart were performed on 6 and 8 August 1769, for the finalists in Logic and Physic, respectively, and it seems likely that the two works played were K. 63 and K. 99, both modestly scored and in seven movements, including a march.
 The grander K. 100 was probably written for another festive occasion, perhaps for the Archbishop, later in the summer.